 Reaction & Thoughts:

-Nichols and Wexler fought like cat and dog over some of the technical aspects of the film, but in the end the inexperienced director relied heavily on Wexler’s expertise.
-From hand-held camera movements to extreme close-ups, Wexler’s aggressive style enhances the story in ways that only cinema is able to do.
-Wexler’s use of small lights in the background of many scenes adds visual dynamism to what remains an actionless, stagebound film — he won a well-deserved Oscar for his efforts.
+Nichols and Wexler argued over the technical aspects of the film, but in the end the inexperienced director relied heavily on Wexler’s expertise.
+From hand-held camera shots to extreme close-ups, Wexler’s aggressive style enhances the story in ways that only cinema is able to do.
+Wexler’s ingenious “tricks of the trade” provide a much-needed visual kick to what is essentially a dialogue-driven chamber piece.

 Conclusions & Final Thoughts:

-Historically speaking, Who’s Afraid of Virginia Woolf? is a very important film.
-It was not only one of the first Hollywood movies to present adult material in an honest and unrestricted manner, but it also made history as the film that gave the old Production Code its final blow.
-Created during the ’30s, the movie industry’s system of self-censorship was designed to help placate the criticism of religious and civic organizations that complained of movies’ lack of decorum.
-Who’s Afraid of Virginia Woolf? marked the arrival of a more daring Hollywood that the old censorship system could no longer fight against.
-After the staggering success of the film, the Production Code’s offices closed, paving the way for the MPAA rating system.
-For drama lovers, Who’s Afraid of Virginia Woolf? is a must!
+Who’s Afraid of Virginia Woolf? was an enormous critical and financial success.
+It should also be noted that it was one of the first Hollywood movies to present adult material in an unfiltered manner.
+The film marked the arrival of a more daring Hollywood that the old censorship system could no longer fight against.
+After the staggering success of the film, the Production Code closed down their offices, paving the way for the MPAA rating system.
 B&W, 131 minutes, Not Rated.